Friday, December 28, 2007

 He was a successful car salesman, winning salesman of the month and year awards many times.
 I think it was because he wasn’t a high pressure salesman.
 He took the time to explain everything carefully, lay it all out, and let people make their own decision.
 And he remembered.
 If you bought a car from him, and a few years later he saw you in Stop and Shop, he’d know what car he sold you, what color it was, probably what you traded in, he’d know your name, and probably your spouse’s name.
 In fact, one time he was at a car show, and a guy was showing a car my dad had sold him brand-new, and he had the original sales paperwork with my dad’s signature on it…and my dad remembered him, even though it had been more than 20 years.

+People like my dad—quiet people who get the job done without any fuss–are really the cogs and glue of society.
+You rely on them without realizing it.
+They are strong, but they never complain about their burden.
 Even after he got Alzheimer’s, he didn’t complain.
 He apologized.
 I’m sorry, he’d say.
 I can’t remember things anymore.
 I can’t talk so good anymore.
 One day, I asked him for his opinion on something, and he said, deep down inside, I don’t know anything anymore.

 He didn’t know who I was, but he knew that if it was dark out, he should walk me to my car with a flashlight “so nothing bad would happen”, and then he would shake my hand and ask “when are you coming again?”
 His instincts were always to be helpful, to hold doors and carry packages.
+He was still my dad, but blunted, truncated.

 That brings me back to my analogy.
 I imagined a really beautiful, perfect statue, left out in the wind and rain for centuries, to be worn away, until it’s only retained the shape of a person, not any of the individuality.
 That’s what Alzheimer’s did to my father.
 It wore him away, all the sharp edges and crisp points that made him Bob Rizza, who loved his family and his pets and his raspberry bushes, and turned him into a fearful person with a vague and confused stare.

+I can only hope that all that was worn away from him in the last few years has been restored to him on the other side, along with his loved ones that were already there.
 The last time my dad really spoke to me was a few days before his second fall.
 He was in the hallway of the nursing home.
 I walked over to him and he threw his arms around me and hugged me and said, “I love you.”
 He didn’t want me to leave.
 I asked him to hold my keys and he took all the keys off the ring and returned the ring to me empty.
 When I fixed that, he pushed me back into the chair beside him and said “Not enough.”

 No, dad, it wasn’t enough.